KohaILS/koha-manual-zh-cn/source/images.rst

 .. |togglecolumns| image:: images/admin/additional/togglecolumns.png
 				:alt: The button 'Columns' above the currencies administration table is clicked open and all the column names appear

 ..
+BASIC PARAMETERS

+.. |bor_notes| image:: images/admin/basicparams/bor_notes.png
+				:alt: Screen capture of an authorized value for the BOR\_NOTES category; the authorized value is ADDR and the Description is 'Please bring a proof of address on your next visit to the library.''

+..
 SYSTEM PREFERENCES